Hewson Clarke: Life

+From April to August 1811, he was committed to a debtors' prison in London.
+He died six years later in London.
+He was buried at St Dunstan-in-the-West Church on Fleet Street.

 There was doubt at the time as to the date of Clarke's death, with Eneas Mackenzie in 1827 asserting that he was already dead, "unnoticed and unlamented".
-Richard Welford in Men of Mark 'twixt Tyne and Tweed (1895) claimed he died in 1817.
-Letters to Richard Alfred Davenport from Canada show he had emigrated, and was in Chambly, Quebec in 1845.
+Richard Welford in Men of Mark 'twixt Tyne and Tweed (1895) claimed he died in 1817, "seized with madness."
+Letters to Richard Alfred Davenport from Canada falsely claim he had emigrated, and was in Chambly, Quebec in 1845.

 Works

 Clarke contributed to the Tyne Mercury a series of papers, later expanded and published in The Saunterer (Newcastle, 1805, 2nd ed.
 1806).
 His major works were: